tatchi/dcopy/README.md

 ## Acknowledgments

 This library is heavily inspired from and reuses lots of [lukeed](https://github.com/lukeed)'s work.
+Thanks for his amazing work 😍